 #5: The Mudroom-to-Kitchen Doorway That Makes Coming Home Feel Like a Sigh of Relief

-The view here shows a light blue-gray mudroom peeking through a crisp white doorway, with built-in cabinetry, a bench with drawer storage underneath, and brass hardware throughout.
-The floors shift from warm oak hardwood to light stone tile right at the threshold — which means your dog’s muddy paws land on something you can actually wipe down.
+The mudroom is a light blue-gray, and a nice, crisp white doorway shows off the built-in cabinetry, bench with drawer storage underneath, and brass hardware.
+The floors change from warm oak hardwood to light stone tile right at the threshold of the doorway, so when your dog comes in from getting muddy, you can clean his paws.

-That tile-to-hardwood transition?
-Game changer.
-It naturally defines the “drop zone” so mess stays contained.
-And honestly, a dog door built into your mudroom wall would make this space work even harder for you both.
+That tile to hardwood transition floor is a game changer!
+It also defines the drop zone so that the mess stays contained.
+A dog door built into your mudroom wall would also make this space work even harder for you both.

 📸 Photo credit: Instagram @kerimurrayarchitecture